Support Your Local Gunfighter: Plot

 Latigo Smith, a gambler and confidence man, is traveling by train in frontier-era Colorado with the rich and powerful Goldie.
 Goldie wants desperately to marry him, a fate he wants to avoid.
-He hands the train's headwaiter a generous tip to assist him off the train without letting Goldie realize that he fleeing.
+He hands the train's headwaiter a generous tip to assist him off the train without letting Goldie realize that he is fleeing.
 He sneaks off the train at Purgatory, a small mining town.

 He discovers that two mining companies, run by bitter rivals Taylor Barton and Colonel Ames, are vying to find a "mother lode" of gold buried somewhere nearby.
 Dynamite blasts periodically rock the town to its foundations.

-Latigo consults the town doctor about an embarrassing problem that is not immediately revealed, but turns out to be a Goldie-related tattoo.
+Latigo consults the town doctor about an embarrassing problem that is not immediately revealed, but turns out to be a large tattoo of Goldie on his chest.
 Latigo's great weakness is a periodic uncontrollable urge to bet on roulette; he soon loses all of his money playing his "lucky" number, 23.
 Penniless, he starts romancing local saloon keeper Miss Jenny.
 Being mistaken for infamous gunslinger "Swifty" Morgan gives Latigo an idea.
 He talks amiable ne'er-do-well Jug May into impersonating Swifty.
-Latigo attracts the attention of Patience Barton, the hot-tempered daughter of Taylor (the townsfolk call her "The Sidewinder"), who desperately wants to escape her frontier existence, attend "Miss Hunter's College on the Hudson River, New York, for Young Ladies of Good Families", and live a life of refinement in New York City.
+Latigo attracts the attention of Patience Barton, the hot-tempered daughter of Taylor (the townsfolk call her "The Sidewinder"), who, desperate to escape her frontier existence, wants to attend "Miss Hunter's College on the Hudson River, New York, for Young Ladies of Good Families", and live a life of refinement in New York City.
 When Latigo and Jug side with the Bartons in a dispute, Ames sends a telegram to the real Swifty Morgan, informing him of their deception.

 Swifty arrives in town and immediately challenges the hapless Jug to a gunfight, but at the appointed time and place, Latigo is there in his place, sitting atop a donkey loaded with crates of dynamite.
 Swifty calls Latigo's bluff, but he is startled by the next mine explosion and accidentally shoots himself.
 The blast also panics the donkey, which charges into the Bartons' saloon.
 The dynamite explodes, blowing up the building, uncovering the mother lode, and removing Latigo's troublesome tattoo but leaving him otherwise uninjured.

 Latigo finally wins big at roulette after betting $10,000 of the Bartons' money on number 23.
-From the back of a train taking Latigo and Patience to Denver to get married, Jug narrates the outcomes: Patience never does go to Miss Hunter's College, but her seven daughters do; and Jug goes on to become a big star in Italian Westerns.
+From the back of a train taking Latigo and Patience to Denver to get married, Jug narrates the outcomes: Patience never goes to Miss Hunter's College, but her seven daughters do; Taylor gets his flat fixed and marries Miss Abigail; the Colonel goes broke; "Swifty Morgan's still trying to get his boots off", and Jug goes on to become a big star in Italian Westerns.